bogdan8z/dockercoredb/README.md

-2. if you want to install it on aws:
+2.if you want to install it on aws:

 a. https://hub.docker.com/r/flashm01/test1coredb